argoproj/argo-cd/docs/operator-manual/applicationset/Generators-SCM-Provider.md

 * `short_sha_7`: The abbreviated Git commit SHA for the branch (7 chars or the length of the `sha` if it's shorter).
 * `labels`: A comma-separated list of repository labels.
 * `branchNormalized`: The value of `branch` normalized to contain only lowercase alphanumeric characters, '-' or '.'.
+* `organizationNormalized`: The value of `organization` normalized to contain only lowercase alphanumeric characters, '-' or '.'.

 ## Pass additional key-value pairs via `values` field